amypelham/amypelham/README.md

 <h1 align="center">Hi 👋, I'm Amy Pelham, a creative fullstack developer from Florida</h1>
-<h3 align="center">I’ve been tinkering with websites since I was 9 years old with the family desktop using AOL dial-up and a free site builder called GeoCities #RIP.
+<h3 align="left">I’ve been tinkering with websites since I was 9 years old with the family desktop using AOL dial-up and a free site builder called GeoCities #RIP.
 My first website was a Sailor Moon fan page followed by a Harry Potter fan page.
 Much to the world’s dismay, they no longer exist.
 When I’m not on the computer I’m outside in the wilderness.
 I love to travel the world and take advantage of the year round warm weather in Florida.
 You can always find me at the beach, in a kayak, or exploring a state park.</h3>

 - 🔭 I’m currently working on **a menstruation cycle tracking app that offers recommendations**